Thermal work limit: History

-The idea of a thermal work limit (TWL) was developed by Graham Bates and Derrick Brake in 1997.
-TWL and its management protocols have been introduced into several industrial operations where workers are subject to thermal stress.
+The idea of a thermal work limit (TWL) was developed by Graham Bates and Derrick Brake in 1997 to address limitations in earlier occupational heat-stress assessment methods, such as Wet-Bulb Globe Temperature (WBGT), that relied on metabolic approximations and fixed work-rest guidelines.
+TWL was presented in response to these limitations as a rational, more direct method in comparison to existing indices that were either overly conservative or insufficiently adaptive to work environments.
+Building onto the heat indices such as Wet-Bulb Globe Temperature and Predicted Heat-Stress (PHS), thermal work limit incorporates earlier research into human heat balance and adds factors such as moisture transfer between the body, clothing, and environment.
+TWL and its management protocols have been introduced into several industrial operations where workers are subject to thermal stress including mining and labor intense industries, like construction.
+TWL was first implemented into Australia and the UAE in the early 2010s after field testing in Abu Dhabi and Dubai demonstrated its effectiveness in reducing thermal stress while maintaining work productivity, which led to its adoption in various work safety and health policies.
 Since the introduction of TWL-based policies in the Australian mining industry, the amount of man-hours lost due to serious heat illness has fallen from 12 million to 6 million, and the amount lost due to all heat illness incidences has fallen from 31 million to 18 million.

 Theory

+As a validated and rational heat index, the premise of TWL states that for any situation that involves environmental and clothing factors, heat that dissipates from the body has a maximum rate and thus has a limiting metabolic rate.
 The thermal work limit index calculates the maximum metabolic rate, in watts of metabolic heat per square meter of body surface area, that can be continuously expended in a particular thermal environment in order to keep the body within safe physiological limits.
-The TWL is an integrated measure of the dry-bulb, wet-bulb, wind speed, and radiant heat.
+The TWL is an integrated measure of the dry-bulb, wet-bulb, atmospheric pressure, wind speed, and global temperature.
 From these variables and taking into consideration the type of clothing worn and the acclimatization state of the worker, the TWL predicts the maximum level of work that can be carried out in a given environment without workers exceeding a safe core body temperature 38.2 °C and sweat rate.

-Sweat rates are also calculated, so the level of fluid replacement necessary to avoid dehydration can be calculated.
-The thermal work limit algorithm builds on work originated by Mitchell and Whillier who developed an index "specific cooling power", which subsequently became known as "air cooling power" (ACP).
+TWL is measured in watts per square meter and are categorized into four zones.
+Above <115 (High Risk, Restricted Zone), individuals are not permitted to work alone, unacclimatized persons cannot work, and workers can only perform essential maintenance and rescue operations.
+Between 115-140 (Medium Risk, Cautionary Zone) certain environmental factors will require additional precautions to reduce heat-stress, it is advised to avoid working alone and unacclimatized workers are not permitted to work.
+At 140-220 (Low Risk, Acclimatization Zone) workers that cannot ascertain their acclimatization status should avoid working alone.
+Below >220 (Unrestricted Zone) access to work is unrestricted and there are no limitations to self-paced work.